cinnabar777/Keyboard-Layouts/README.md

 ### WORD CONFLICTS

 I used different layout versions based on Copilot and Gemini and went through gesture typing the top 100 words, intentionally being off by one letter when dealing with the vowel row.
 Gemini layouts did usually get lower errors, around 55 to 60, while the original R4 "AEUIO" got 65, and Copilot's top layout got 66.
-This is out of ~300 gestures, and doing the test on Gboard I stopped counting at 130 and wasn't that close to finishing.
+This is out of ~300 gestures, and doing the test on Gboard QWERTY I stopped counting at 130 and wasn't that close to finishing.
 I figure about a 2 to 3 times decrease in "sloppy gesture" errors when typing the top 100 words, regardless of which Vowel Vortex layout you use, however, it's much easier to be accurate on the larger keys.

 ### MAXIMUM WORD CLARITY

-I wasn't happy with the potential errors, yes I could gesture the top 100 words over ten times each and only have a handful of errors, amazing, but the potential for error bugged me.
+I wasn't happy with the potential errors, yes I could gesture the top 100 words over ten times each and only have a handful of errors (<1% error), amazing, but the potential for error bugged me.
 Much analysis with Gemini proved fruitless.
 I used custom sized gaps between the vowels which helped significantly but introduced another problem, if the user started the gesture off the vowel just enough to be on the gap then the algorithm didn't get the start point correct, and that's a big problem.

 I came up with two ways to maximize word clarity and minimize potential errors when it came to the vowel row: